raspberrypi/rpi-eeprom/.github/ISSUE_TEMPLATE/bug_report.md

 **SD card boot (please complete the following information):**
  - SD card type
- - Partition information (sudo fdisk -l) if you are able to obtain this from another computer.
+ - Partition information (`sudo fdisk -l`) if you are able to obtain this from another computer.

 **USB boot (please complete the following information):**
-Verify that the the USB device works correctly when hot-plugged under Linux and attache the output of 'lsusb -vvv'
+Verify that the the USB device works correctly when hot-plugged under Linux and attach the output of 'lsusb -vvv'

 **Network boot (please complete the following information):**
 Network boot bug normally require one or more of the following log types.
 [PiServer](https://github.com/raspberrypi/piserver) is the officially supported network boot server.

- - DHCP server configuration files e.g. dnsmasq.conf
+ - DHCP server configuration files e.g. `dnsmasq.conf`
  - Wireshark binary packet capture
  - UART logs with `uart_2ndstage=1` set in `config.txt`